UST-QuAntiL/QuantME-UseCases/2022-sncs/README.md

 ![Hybrid Loop Detection Modal](./docs/hybrid-loop-detection-modal.png)

-Press the ``Analyse Workflow`` button to start the detection of hybrid loops within the workflow, which could benefit from a hybrid runtime.
+Press the ``Analyze Workflow`` button to start the detection of hybrid loops within the workflow, which could benefit from a hybrid runtime.
 When the analysis finishes, the possible optimization candidates are visualized in the next modal:

 ![Workflow Rewrite Modal Candidate 1](./docs/workflow-rewrite-modal-1.png)